-When funds sit idle in your savings account, you are tempted to withdraw them and spend.
+You are tempted to withdraw and spend when funds sit idle in your savings account.
 Hence, a fixed deposit is an effective way to inculcate a saving habit and earn guaranteed returns.
 Moreover, the funds earn interest, which continues to compound for the tenure of the deposit.
 To ensure that your FD continues to generate an income, renew it on maturity.

-Hope this article has been able to decode the terms fixed and term deposits so that next time you visit a bank or post office, you don’t spend time comparing term deposit vs fixed deposit.
+Hoping that this article has been able to decode the terms fixed and term deposits so that the next time you visit a bank or post office, you don’t spend time comparing term deposits vs fixed deposits.
 Since both are the same instruments, if required, explore other investment schemes and weigh them against a fixed deposit to decide which one suits your spending appetite and fund requirements.

 Which is better – term deposit vs recurring deposit?

 While FD requires you to deposit a lump sum for a fixed period, RD is about depositing fixed amounts in small intervals over a long period.
 FD is a traditional and natural choice if you are a serious investor.
-However, if you want to cultivate a savings habit, then RD would be more beneficial.
+However, RD would be more beneficial if you want to cultivate a savings habit.

 Which investment instruments offer higher returns than a term deposit?

-For higher returns, you can look at investing in the stock markets, mutual funds and high-yield bonds with a time horizon of three to five years.
-However, all the instruments listed above are market-linked and come with a degree of risk.
+You can invest in the stock markets, mutual funds and high-yield bonds with a time horizon of three to five years for higher returns.
+However, all the instruments listed above are market-linked and have a degree of risk.
 On the other hand, a term deposit is risk-free and offers fixed returns.

 What’s the risk associated with investing in a term deposit?

-Term deposits are risk-free; they are highly secure instruments that offer assured returns.
-Term deposits are not dependent on market performance and are not affected by market volatility.
+Term deposits are risk-free and highly secure instruments that offer assured returns.
+Term deposits are not dependent on market performance or affected by market volatility.

 Do you pay tax on term deposits?